Victoria Swift

 Victoria Priscilla Swift (born 29 January 1995) is a Trinidadian footballer who plays as a defender for the Trinidad and Tobago women's national team.

-Early life
+Early life, family

-She played youth soccer with the Waterloo Starlets.
+Swift played youth soccer with Waterloo Starlets.
 In May 2012, she received an award from the Waterloo Institute of Soccer Players.
+Her older sister, Daystar Swift, is a Trinidad and Tobago netball international.

 College career

 In 2015, Swift began attending Navarro College, where she played for the women's soccer team.
 In 2015, she was named to the Region XIV All-Conference First Team and in 2016 was named an All-Conference Honorable Mention.

 In 2017, she transferred to the University of West Florida and played for the women's soccer team.
 She scored her first goal and added her first assist on September 6, 2017, against the Albany State Golden Rams.
 In 2018, she was named to the All-GSC Second Team.

 Club career

 In 2016, she joined FC Dallas of the Women's Premier Soccer League.
 At the end of the season, she was named a WPSL All-Star.
 In December 2016, she re-signed with the club for the 2017 season.

 In 2019, she signed with Icelandic club Fjarðabyggð/Hött/Leikni.
 That season, she was named to the Team of the Year.
 In February 2020, she re-signed with the club.
 She was not able to make it back to the team for the 2020 season due to travel restrictions caused by the COVID-19 pandemic.

 In August 2021, she signed with Mexican club León in the Liga MX Femenil.
 She was initially recruited by Pachuca, but was then recommended to León.
 However, her debut was delayed as she was still undergoing injury rehab, upon her signing.
 She made her debut on September 6, 2021 against Club Tijuana.

 In July 2022, she signed with Romanian club FC Carmen București.

 In March 2023, she signed with Canadian club Electric City FC in League1 Ontario.
 She made eight appearances that season.